mildovec01/FinalProject/README.md

 ## Project Structure

-I used AI as a helper to organize the project structure and improve its readability.
+AI tools were used to assist with organizing the project structure.

 project/
 │